Cheerleaders' deaths put spotlight on police chases

 Police pursuit deaths often get less attention than controversies over the police use of force, but criminal justice reformers are very aware of them.
 Policies governing pursuits in New Orleans were adopted after the city agreed to myriad reforms under a 2012 court settlement that followed numerous high-profile incidents involving deadly force.

-With no policy, Downing said, “their instincts are going to be engage, engage, engage.”
+With no policy, Downing said, “their instincts are going to be engaged, engage, engage.”

 Policies differ from department to department, and the issues at play are complex, including whether a suspect poses an immediate threat, he said.